If you’re struggling to find your running motivation, then you’re not alone.

 Every runner struggles with running motivation at one time or another.

-Whether you’ve had a bad run or you’re experiencing heavy legs when running, it can be tough to find your running mojo.
+Whether you’ve had a bad run or you’re simply not feeling it, it can be tough to find your running mojo.

 Ready?